ILIAD-ocean-twin/application_package/ship_routing/README.md

-# VISIR Global CWL with higher resolution in Cretan Sea
+# VISIR-2 Global CWL with higher resolution in Cretan Sea

 ## How to use it: